• Skip to primary navigation

 Are blood oranges a good substitute for clementines?

-Blood oranges offer a deep, tangy flavor and vibrant color that can replace clementines in many recipes.
+Blood oranges offer a deep, tangy flavor and bright color that can replace clementines in many recipes.
 While the taste is slightly bolder and more complex, they still provide a citrusy sweetness.

 Can Seville oranges be used in place of clementines for juicing?